Washing Machine Smells and How To Get Rid of Them

 Reasons Why Your Washing Machine Smells

 Odors in your washing machine can stem from a variety of sources, and you can usually discern the root of the issues based on the nature of the smell.
-By identifying these common culprits, you can target the issue more effectively and refresh your washing machine for use.
+By identifying the source, you can address the issue effectively and eliminate the smell.

-Here are a few of the most common reasons for a smelly washing machine:
+Some of the most common reasons for a smelly washing machine include:

-• Mold and mildew growth: A musty, damp scent is often indicative of mold or mildew, which thrives in the moist environment of a washer, especially when it's left closed between uses.
+- Mold and mildew growth: A musty, damp scent is often indicative of mold or mildew growth, which thrives in the moist environment of a washer, especially when the washer door is left closed between uses.

-• Bacteria buildup: Bacterial growth can cause a sour or sewage-like odor that emanates from residual detergent, fabric softener, or stagnant water that becomes a breeding ground for microbes.
+- Bacteria buildup: Bacterial growth can cause a sour or sewage-like odor when residual detergent, fabric softener, or stagnant water is left in the machine.
+These residual elements become a breeding ground for microbes.

-• Detergent and fabric softener residue: Overuse or misuse of laundry additives can leave behind a strong, chemical-like smell from the residues.
+- Detergent and fabric softener residue: Overuse or misuse of laundry additives can leave behind a strong, chemical-like smell.

 After diagnosing the reasons for your washing machine smells, it’s time to look at solutions.